Anushka190903/online-movie-ticket/README.md

 Run the project and access via browser at http://localhost:8080/Cinemaniac 🙌 Authors
-Project built as part of B.Tech (CSE) curriculum at Techno India University.
+Project built as part of B.Tech (CSE) curriculum at WEBEL.

 Contributor: Anushka